 The metal case of the watch (the frame around the face) should complement the metal accents of your other accessories.
 The case can be square, rectangular, round, and polygonal.
 The finish on the case can be matte, shiny, matte, patterned, or inlaid with crystals or other jewels.

-A rose gold watch can be worn with a gold belt buckle – it's close enough.
+You can wear a rose gold watch with a gold belt buckle – it's close enough.

-You want to coordinate the metal color with your watch and ring, so that all your accessories, for example, are gold.
+Be sure to coordinate the metal color with your watch and ring so that all your accessories, for example, are gold.

-The other accessories you will need to pay attention to include cuff links, shoe buckles, buckles on the side adjusters of trousers or on the back of your waistcoats and any other piece of jewelry on your outfit.
+Pay attention to the other accessories, including cuff links, shoe buckles, buckles on the side adjusters of trousers or the back of your waistcoats, and any other piece of jewelry on your outfit.

 Heirloom pieces represent a legacy.

-They are usually worn as a good-luck charm or as a memory of original owner.
-An heirloom watch is an item that cannot be subjected to the rules of matching watches with clothes.
+They are usually worn as a good-luck charm or as a memory of the original owner.
+An heirloom watch doesn't always follow the rules of matching watches with clothes.

-For the best effect, pick a watch according to your size as well.
 Watches should be proportionate to your body.
-Thin men can work slim watches, while bigger guys can carry watches that have boxier and robust watch faces.
+Thin men can work slim watches, while bigger guys can carry watches with boxier and robust watch faces.

-Use these tips to ensure a harmony between your clothes and your watch.
+Use these tips to ensure harmony between your clothes and your watch.
 Thinking of investing in more great accessories?
 Click here to discover the secret world of signet rings.